dvudd/CI_PP2/README.md

 ```

 </details>
-<details> <summary>Bug: Damage rolls are higher than intented</summary>
+<details> <summary>Bug: Damage rolls are higher than intended</summary>

 In the `rollForDamage()`function, the number of hit dices are looped to ensure the case where more than 1 hit dice is used.
-However there was a typo that caused the loop to roll 1 extra dice.
+However, there was a typo that caused the loop to roll 1 extra dice.
 ```js
 for (let i=0; i <= creature.numDices; i++) {
 		 damage += creature.hitDice + creature.plusDmg;
 	 }
 ```
-This was fixed by fixes the typo
+This was fixed by fixes the typo.
 ```js
   for (let i=0; i < creature.numDices; i++) {
 		 damage += creature.hitDice + creature.plusDmg;